CompositeFlows/documentation-assembler-vsix/README.md

     - Publish for ancillaries
     - Update GitHub Pages site with a new demo showing referenced and nested map example using ancillaries
     - Map and guide stacks - published, modified or never published.
-    - Move, copy + paste of map folders adjusts relative urls.
+    - Move, clone, copy + paste of map folders adjusts relative urls.

 ### Next